Fundamental Relations as the Leading Order in Nonlinear Thermoelectric Responses with Time-Reversal Symmetry: Conclusions and Discussions

-Finally, we would like to point out that \CV the Mott relation induced by sk scattering \CIV in our theoretical work is qualitatively consistent with the recent experimental obervation \cite{Liu2025}, where the proportionality between the second-order Nernst conductivity and the Hall conductivity due to the skew scattering is verified (see Extended Data Fig. 4 in Ref. \cite{Liu2025}). \CV Crucially, beyond merely capturing the sk-induced Mott-like trends, our study establishes microscopic theoretical basis within semiclassical framework, as detailed in Table \ref{table1}.
+Finally, we would like to point out that the Mott relation induced by sk scattering in our theoretical work is qualitatively consistent with the recent experimental obervation \cite{Liu2025}, where the proportionality between the second-order thermoelectric \CV coefficient \CIV and the electrical \CV coefficients \CIV due to the sk is verified (see Extended Data Fig. 4 in Ref. \cite{Liu2025}).
+Crucially, beyond merely capturing the sk-induced Mott-like trends, our study establishes microscopic theoretical basis within semiclassical framework, as detailed in Table \ref{table1}.
 More importantly, aside from the experimentally verified sk-Mott term, we provide the first theoretical predictions for the remaining three fundamental relations in Table \ref{table2}.
-The results in our work establish a comprehensive theoretical foundation that accounts for the disorder-induced transport mechanisms. \CIV
+The results in our work establish a comprehensive theoretical foundation that accounts for the disorder-induced transport mechanisms.

-This work is supported by the National Key R\&D Program of China (Grant No. 2024YFA1409200, No. 2022YFA1402802, and No. 2022YFA1403700), CAS Project for Young Scientists in Basic Research Grant No. YSBR-057, and the NSFC (Grant No. 12350401).
-G.S. is supported in part by the Innovation Program for Quantum Science and Technology (Grant No. 2024ZD0300500), NSFC (Grant No. 12447101), and the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB1270000).